oliverwilms/ollama-ai-iris/README.md

 Then I created another File Service to pick up the text files, and I created another BPL where I call an IRIS ObjectScript classmethod to invoke SendChat() to ollama.
 Here I employ a persistent class to measure response times and keep track of the responses coming back from ollama.

+When the Production is running, it picks up any *.pdf file in /irisdev/app/data_example/ directory.
+This directory is mapped to the data_example directory where you cloned the git repository.
+Any pdf file you copy into the data_example directory in the git directory or /irisdev/app/data_example/ inside the iris container will process in the production.

 To open IRIS Terminal do:

 ```